Victor-Lara-Santos/HSG-Project/READMEFirst.md

 To run the program, just open a jupyther notebook and click run.
 The code is written so that nothing more is needed to run it

+bbc_headline_scraper from indently in github was used as an inspiration and tutorial

 Group: Victor Lara Santos and Basil Gemperle